Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

 A goal of domain understanding and exploratory data analysis is to learn about the area for the prototype and investigate data caveats that can either support or limit various stages of development.
-Our steps for domain exploration include both qualitative analysis, i.e., examining text data and identifying major roles of the domain users, and quantitative analysis, i.e., statistical analysis of the text records and composition of domain vocabulary.
+Our domain exploration steps included qualitative analysis, i.e., examining text data and workflows of domain experts, and quantitative analysis, i.e., statistical analysis of the text records and composition of domain vocabulary.

-\paragraph{Qualitative analysis} We implement an NLP feature for an existing system of shiftbooks that is used for logging information about daily operations in the process industry, e.g., chemical or pharmaceutical production.
+\paragraph{Qualitative analysis} We implemented an NLP feature for an existing system of electronic shift books, which is used for logging information about daily operations in the process industry, e.g., chemical or pharmaceutical production.
 Integrating a feature into an existing system involves conceptualizing difficulties, such as adhering to certain workflows and users' mind maps \citep{yang2018machine}.
-We conduct a case study with one plant in the chemical domain that operates in the German language and utilize their database for data analysis and prototype development.
+We conducted a case study with one plant in the chemical domain that operates in the German language.
+A database with the plant's daily operations logs is used for data analysis and prototype development.

-Records in shiftbooks differ from regular text documents by their semi-structured nature, i.e., one record in a logging system contains both unstructured text fields and structured fields, which act as record attributes. \Cref{fig:log} depicts a simplified mock-up of the log structure.
+Records in shift books differ from regular text documents by their semi-structured nature, i.e., one record in a logging system contains both unstructured text fields and structured fields, which act as record attributes. \Cref{fig:log} depicts a simplified mock-up of the log structure.
 The assigned attributes can either complement the text data, e.g., text can report about an assigned functional location, or duplicate information in the text, e.g., a functional location is both mentioned in the text and is attached as an attribute.
 In some cases, the attributes remain empty, although they are mentioned in the text.